shahadat-coder/CraftyBay/README.md

 - `http: ^1.1.0:` The HTTP package provides a straightforward way to make HTTP requests in your Flutter app.
 It's essential for fetching data from APIs and working with web services.
 - `flutter_launcher_icons: ^0.13.1:` This package simplifies the process of generating and setting app icons for your Flutter application.
 It allows you to customize app icons with ease.
 - `shared_preferences: ^2.2.1:` Shared Preferences is a Flutter package for persisting simple key-value data in a platform-agnostic manner.
 It's commonly used for storing app settings and small amounts of data.
-- `shimmer: ^3.0.0:` Shimmer is a package for adding a shimmering effect to your Flutter widgets.
-It's often used to create loading or placeholder animations to improve user experience.
+- `webview_flutter: ^4.4.1`  is a Flutter plugin that provides a WebView widget for embedding web content within a Flutter app.
+This is useful when you want to display web pages, web applications, or other web content within your Flutter app.
+WebView allows you to interact with and display web content without leaving your app.
 - `connectivity_plus: ^5.0.1:` Connectivity Plus is a Flutter package for monitoring network connectivity.
 It helps you check the status of the device's network connection and react to changes in connectivity.

 ## Project Directory Structure